Wat Chet Yot: Lanna’s 15th-Century Think Tank

 As we look toward the 2026 UNESCO decision, Wat Chet Yot stands ready.
 It’s a nod to Lanna’s global reach.
 It shows that 500 years ago, Chiang Mai was a beacon of light.
 It was a place where the world came to think.

 Recognising this site protects the “Intellectual Property” of the Golden Age.
 It ensures that the 70 stucco deities continue to smile.
 It ensures that the Bodhi tree continues to shade the seekers.
 Wat Chet Yot is proof that Chiang Mai was never an isolated mountain town.
-It was a capital of the mind.
+It was the capital of the mind.

 Heritasian Takeaway